 Lamar University offers accelerated CSI degrees through the school’s online division.
 The Bachelor of Science (BS) degree program in Criminal Justice is offered with rolling admissions.
-Coursework for Lamar University’s CSI degree program includes 120 credit units, including ethical issues in criminal justice, deviant behavior, social theory, organized crime, internet security, police problems, response to crime and law, and ethics in criminal justice.
+Coursework for Lamar University’s accelerated CSI degree program includes 120 credit units, including ethical issues in criminal justice, deviant behavior, social theory, organized crime, internet security, police problems, response to crime and law, and ethics in criminal justice.
 Students complete 45 credit hours chosen from the advanced CSI elective curriculum.
 Students at Lamar University have multiple opportunities to participate in internships throughout Texas.

 Lamar University (Lamar) was established in 1923 as South Park Junior College.
 Lamar University operates as a member school of the Texas State University system since the mid-1990s.
 The school’s 285+ urban acres in Beaumont, Texas, serves more than 15,000 students.